 Feature: Flight-free touring

 Awareness of climate change and our need to reduce emissions has been growing in recent years, and the way we choose to travel can have a big impact on our carbon footprints.
-Trains, especially those on the Continent, can have a tenth of the emissions of a flight.
+Trains, especially those on the Continent, can have a 10th of the emissions of a flight.
 But it’s not just emissions: the experience of train travel enhances the journey in a way that air travel doesn’t.

-Bikes and trains are natural partners, not only because they are both low-carbon but because the combination means that, with a little imagination and time, almost nowhere is off limits.
+Bikes and trains are natural partners, not only because they are both low-carbon, but because the combination means that, with a little imagination and time, almost nowhere is off limits.
 When it works well, transit is easy.
-And it’s flexible: a cycle tour could start and end in a far-flung location with train travel at either end, or rail could take you to your starting point or bring you home after a long cycling trip.
+And it’s flexible: a cycle tour could start and finish in a far-flung location with train travel at either end, or rail could take you to your starting point or bring you home after a long cycling trip.